namtvit07/pushpop/README.md

 Pushpop is a powerful framework for taking actions and integrating services at regular intervals.
 This can be used to do anything from scheduled data collection to alerting based on patterns in data.

-Pushpop includes support for sending notifications and reports based on events captured with [Keen IO](https://keen.io).
+Pushpop began as a way to send notifications and reports based on events captured with [Keen IO](https://keen.io).
 See plugins for more services on the [Pushpop organization](https://github.com/pushpop-project) home page.

 Pushpop is packaged as a Ruby gem.
 It can be added to existing Ruby projects or used in new ones.